 A male connector that attaches to a water faucet to allow a female connector (dishwasher unicouple) to attach to it.
 This device sometimes includes an aerator and is often called a TAP ADAPTOR.

 An electro-mechanical device that opens a valve to allow water to flow.
 The electric current causes a magnetic field to develop in the solenoid coil which in turn then moves a metallic plunger.
 The plunger is attached to a diaphragm which opens the valve.
 May also be called a WATER VALVE or WATER FILL VALVE.
+If the valve is malfunctioning in any way, replacement solenoid valve products can be sourced on websites like Tameson.com where a wide variety of parts are available.

 A device containing screens and absorbent material through which refrigerant gas is passed in order to remove moisture that would be detrimental to other components and the functioning of a refrigeration system.